nipatriknilsson/unittest/README.md

 Example of a command line including options to the compiler: unittest -p -f 2 build/testfilea.o build/testfilec.o -- -pthread -ldl

-Further examples, see the demo files.
+For further examples, see the demo files.
 ~~~